SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 The result shows that ivermectin does _nothing_ for COVID-19 patients who do not _already have a worm infestation._

-__Conclusion:__
+__Conclusions:__
-- You have worms?
-Ivermectin is for you, COVID-19 or not.
+- _You have worms?_  Ivermectin is for you, COVID-19 or not.
-- You have COVID-19 but no worms?
-Ivermectin is junk; get fluvoxamine or molnupiravir or paxlovid or monoclonal antibodies or dexamethasone or&hellip; something known to _work._
+- _You have COVID-19, but not worms?_  Ivermectin is junk; get fluvoxamine or molnupiravir or paxlovid or monoclonal antibodies or dexamethasone or&hellip; something known to _work._
-- You weren't vaccinated?!
-Remind me again: why is that?
+- _You weren't vaccinated?!_  Remind me again: why is that?

 ---